As you all know, I have colourful hair. My natural colour is a sort of strawberry blonde, something like this:

 Then red in 2008:

 Then in December 2008, 2 months into my degree, I decided to take the plunge and bleach it.
 I wanted to shake up my image a bit, do something radically different, and stand out from the crowd.
-I was struggling with making friends, and naively thought that colourful hair would draw people to me (though, it must be said, it did work to a certain extent – it was certainly a good conversation starter, and many of those conversations led to decent friendships!)
 So I did this:

 For the past three years, almost, I’ve loved having colourful hair.
-The pros of having colourful hair are, in my opinion:
+The pros of having colourful hair are:

 – Colourful hair is its own accessory.
 You can wear jeans and a t shirt and still look good.